 Metal Nexus: Ok, to begin, let’s get some background.
 When did you start playing drums, and what lead you to it?

 Mitch Hull: I started beating on foot stools around 3 years old, I got my first little kit when I turned 5 years old.
 It was Christmas 1972 and I also got a guitar, keyboard and a microphone.
 I was around music constantly due to my father owning a record store called Marty’s and the local radio station.
 Mom always had music going and would bring stacks of 45’s in my room and say, “play these”, so I would stack them on the record player and go for it.
 I learned every song in the house!
 I was obsessed with learning every song I could find because I thought if wanted to play drums, then I needed to know every song!
 So, my days would consist of playing along to The Monkees, Diana Ross, Elvis, Bill Haley, Buddy Holly, Beach Boys and lots more.
 I was also taking guitar lessons so I would try playing everything on guitar too.
 Seeing Elvis’s “Live from Hawaii” in 1973 was a pivotal point for me.
 It was equivalent to other drummers citing The Beatles appearance on the Ed Sullivan show as being an influential moment in their career.
 Around this time, I started during Elvis impersonations around the region.
 I would open up beauty pageants around North Carolina, Virginia and South Carolina.
 I did this from age 5 till around 9 which led to being onstage with Elvis twice.
+As I got better, I decided to buy one of the best drum set kits for kids and I loved it, I used that guitar every time I performed.
 I was wearing my Elvis suit at the show and he spotted me and brought me up on stage with him for a few minutes, pretty wild experience for a 7-year-old!

 One day in 1976, just like routine, mom walked in with a stack of 45’s but there was something different in that stack of records, there was new song by KISS called “Shout it out Loud”.
 I found it scary at first so I put it on a shelf.
 After a few days I listened to it again and within days everything changed, that sound and energy was something I hadn’t heard before, and I loved it!